IBM/MAX-Object-Detector-Web-App/static/img/cocoicons/README.md

-The images contained here are taken from https://github.com/cocodataset/cocodataset.github.io
+The icons contained here were taken as is from the [COCO website GitHub](https://github.com/cocodataset/cocodataset.github.io) with permission of the COCO Consortium.

-They are used with the permission of the COCO team and this README will be removed once we have a open source license to reference in their repository.
+# License

+"[COCO Website](http://cocodataset.org)" by [COCO Consortium](http://cocodataset.org/#people) is licensed under [CC BY 4.0](https://creativecommons.org/licenses/by/4.0)